JDXue/SWE4-Notes/flying-start-bootcamp/week-1-js/23-Oct.md

 ## Morning
 ## Object Oriented Programming

-**Object Oriented Programming is often used to represent entities that can be repretented in real life**
+**Object Oriented Programming is often used to represent entities that can be represented in real life**

 #### Initialising an object